 LOCATION

-• Where: Historic centre of Porto and riverfronts of Porto & Vila Nova de Gaia (Ribeira, Cais de Gaia, Jardim do Morro).
+• Where: Historic center of Porto and riverfronts of Porto & Vila Nova de Gaia (Ribeira, Cais de Gaia, Jardim do Morro).

 • Open in Google Maps (Jardim do Morro viewpoint).